That means you’ve clearly defined what makes you “you”.

 11 Ways Your Personal Brand Helps You Land That Executive Job

-1. Helps you reconnect with your values and passions so that you can move toward the kind of work you love doing.
+1. Reconnects you with your values and passions so that you can move toward the kind of work you love doing.

-2. Empowers you to gain clarity about your authentic self and the combination of personal qualities and qualifications differentiating the unique promise of value you offer over your competition in the job market.
+2. Empowers you to gain clarity about your authentic self.
+You understand the combination of personal qualities and qualifications that differentiate you over your competition in the job market.

 3. Forces you to be introspective and reflective, and to examine the weaknesses that may be holding you back.

-4. Helps you identify your competition and target audience, so that you can create differentiating personal marketing communications designed to resonate with them.
+4. Helps you identify your competition and target audience.
+Consequently, you can create differentiating personal marketing communications designed to resonate with them.

-5. Encourages you to solicit feedback from those who know your value best (peers, management, staff, employees, clients, mentors, etc.), helping you understand the true measure of your brand — how you’re perceived by the external world.
+5. Encourages you to solicit feedback from those who know your value best (peers, management, staff, employees, clients, mentors, etc.).
+This helps you understand the true measure of your brand — how you’re perceived by the external world.

 7. Helps you take control of your real-life and online identity, and the way you’re perceived by others.

-8. Generates chemistry for you when networking and helps hiring decision makers assessing you more readily determine whether you are the good-fit candidate they’re looking for.
+8. Generates chemistry for you when you’re networking.
+It helps hiring decision makers assessing you more readily determine whether you are the good-fit candidate they’re looking for.

 9. Empowers your interviewing finesse.
-You’re pumped by what differentiates you from the others being interviewed, what unique value you bring, and how you’ll best add value at that company.
+You’re pumped by what differentiates you from the others being interviewed.
+You understand the unique value you bring, and how you’ll best add value at that company.

-10. Your strategic brand communications plan – expressed clearly, consistently and constantly across all channels – helps you position your value proposition directly in front of your target employers and stay top-of-mind with them.
+10. Your strategic brand communications plan helps you position your value proposition directly in front of the right people.
+Express your personal brand clearly, consistently and constantly across all channels.
+Stay top-of-mind with people who can help you reach your career goals.

 11. Helps you establish yourself as an industry subject matter expert and thought leader within your area(s) of expertise.